CORPORATE GOVERNANCE REPORT

 1.1 Corporate Compliance Program

-Our corporate activity is governed by national and local laws and statutes that place a range of obligations on the Bayer Group and its employees.
-Bayer manages its business responsibly and is compliant with the statutory and regulatory requirements.
+Our corporate activity is governed by national and local laws and statutes that place a range of obligations on the Bayer Group and its employees throughout the world.
+Bayer manages its business responsibly and is compliant with the statutory and regulatory requirements of the countries in which it operates.

 Bayer expects legally and ethically impeccable conduct from all of its employees in day to day business operations, as the way they carry out their duties affects the Company's reputation.
-By ensuring regular dialogue between employees and their supervisors and providing training courses involving the Compliance Officer, the Company endeavours to acquaint its employees with internal codes of behaviour and with the numerous statutory and regulatory requirements.
+By ensuring regular dialogue between employees and their supervisors and providing training courses involving the Compliance Officer, the Company endeavours to acquaint its employees with internal codes of behaviour and with the numerous statutory and regulatory requirements of the countries where they work that are of relevance to them.
 This lays the foundation for managing the business responsibly and in compliance with respective applicable laws.

 Its core requirements are: